World leaders to take stock of 'faltering' global goals

-UNITED NATIONS, Sept 18 (Thomson Reuters Foundation) - The world is decades behind schedule to achieve ambitious goals to fight poverty, inequality and other ills, development experts warned on Wednesday, as global leaders prepared to meet to weigh their progress.
+UNITED NATIONS (Thomson Reuters Foundation) - The world is decades behind schedule to achieve ambitious goals to fight poverty, inequality and other ills, development experts warned on Wednesday, as global leaders prepared to meet to weigh their progress.

 The high-level summit in New York next week will be the first to focus on the sustainable development goals since they were adopted by the United Nations four years ago.